oneinacillian/docker-build-hyperion-es8/README.md

 ### RabbitMQ Configuration

 - Default user, password, and vhost settings defined in the `rabbitmq.conf` file.
+Please see arguments passed for the username and password in the Dockerfile

 ### Hyperion Application